 You’ll first want to look for the level of compression—or mmHg—they provide.
 The higher the number, the more pressure you’ll feel on your legs.
-If you go too tight, it can be a struggle to get them on and off, plus they can pinch after wearing them for just a few hours causing the dreaded “leg sausage” sensation.
+If you go too tight, it can be a struggle to get them on and off, plus they can pinch after wearing them for only a few hours, causing the dreaded “leg sausage” sensation.

-Mild levels of compression—between 8–15 mmHg and 15–20 mmHg—will provide light amounts of pressure to your leg and are great for long travel days.
+Mild levels of compression—between 8–15 mmHg and 15–20 mmHg—will provide light amounts of pressure to your leg and are a good choice for long travel days.
 Higher levels of compression, like 20–30 mmHg to 30–40 mmHg, are generally the levels doctors will prescribe.
 (If your doctor prescribes them, be sure to get the compression level he or she recommends.)

-After compression levels, you should also look for what kind of material the socks are made with (cotton and bamboo tend to be softer than cheap nylon versions) and also fun colors, if you don’t want to look like you’re wearing boring medical socks.
-Here are a few of our favorite compression socks that outpace other brands in sheer comfort and style.
+After compression levels, you should also look for what kind of material the socks are made with (cotton, wool, and bamboo tend to be softer than cheap nylon versions) and also fun colors, if you don’t want to look like you’re wearing boring medical socks.
+Here are three of our favorite pairs of compression socks that outpace other brands in sheer comfort and style.

-Ostrichpillow is known for its ultra-comfy travel pillows, but its first pairs of compression socks for travelers are currently available for preorder and are expected to ship in mid-November.
-Made from an ecofiber blend of soft bamboo and recycled polyester and nylon, these unisex socks come in two sizes and colors.
+Ostrichpillow is known for its ultra-comfy travel pillows, but its compression socks for travelers are also worth checking out.
+Made from an ecofiber blend of soft bamboo and recycled polyester and nylon, these unisex socks come in three sizes and colors.

 In addition to being sustainable, the bamboo material these socks are made with have antimicrobial properties that help ward off bad smells.
 Other thoughtful details include cushioned soles for comfort, plus reinforced heels and toes for durability.

-In addition to mild 15–20 mmHg compression levels, Bombas makes its compression socks with a special honeycomb knit arch support system (great for people with high arches), as well as a seamless toe, a Y-stitched heel, and above-the-heel cushioning that extends to the toe.
+Bombas makes its Everyday Compression Socks with medium 15–20 mmHg compression levels, a special honeycomb knit arch support system (great for people with high arches), as well as a seamless toe, a Y-stitched heel, and above-the-heel cushioning that extends to the toe.
 All of these small details make them some of the most comfortable compression socks on the market.

 Both the men’s and women’s socks come in three different sizes.
 A women’s small fits U.S. shoe size 4–7.5, medium covers 8–10.5, and large fits size 11–13.
 The men’s medium fits U.S. shoe size 6–9, large fits 9.5–13, and extra large fits 13.5–16.
-Both men’s and women’s socks come in eight different colors, including basic black, white, and tan, as well as brighter options like red, “Wine,” “Carnation,” and “Blackberry.”
+Both men’s and women’s socks come in a variety of different colors, including basic black, white, and gray, plus seasonal releases.